Sweden to watch British interests in Iran

 "We have had an embassy in Iran for many years.
 And we would like to do so again in the future.
 But until that time arrives, we are confident that our interests in Tehran will be well looked after by the Swedish Embassy," the foreign office said in a statement.

-Senior diplomats from the European Union and Iran are to meet on July 24 for technical talks on Tehran's disputed nuclear program to try to salvage diplomatic efforts to resolve a decade-long standoff.
+Senior diplomats from the European Union and Iran are to meet on July 24 for technical talks on Tehran's disputed nuclear programme to try to salvage diplomatic efforts to resolve a decade-long standoff.

 (Reporting by Tim Castle in London and Mia Shanley in Stockholm; Editing by Andrew Heavens)